 There is no worse expression that crosses the face of a random parent than the one that says, “I’m not sure if you’re a monster, but I’m thinking you probably are.”

 So the ride happened and went well.
 Afterward, Bryce was giddy and spazzy.
 He comically yelled, “That wasn’t so bad!
 Let’s do it again!”

 So we did.
 Encouraged by his newfound sense of adventure, we got back in line.
 And then the tears started back up.

 He had no comprehension that we had just gone through this; that he had just rode the ride and loved it; that he had just asked to stand right where he is standing.

 The routine repeated exactly as it had before.
 No lessening of intensity, nor any vague recollection of success.
-In fact there was not one single difference whatsoever.
 For three long days it went like this.